jerusalemmoore/capstone/README.md

 NOTE: Please see release notes and version 2 features to come

-I am building an application that allows artists and creators to post their works in a public media space, as well as connect patrons to creators in their local area.
+I am building an application that allows artists and creators to post their works in a public media space, as well as connect patrons to creators in their local area for either business or notoriety purpases.
   - The app provides patrons with artistic works for purchase or artists performance locations on a local scale
+    - The closer a Creator is based to your current location, the higher chance you have of seeing their work
   - Using geolocation, get directions to artists and musicians hosting events near you
   - Explore creators pages and view their individual galleries